Children and Youth

 Junior high youth come together in this accepting group.
 In open conversation they explore current events, daily concerns, and life’s big questions through a UU lens.
 (8th and 9th graders are also encouraged to participate in the Coming of Age Program.)

-Grades 10-12: UNIQUE (Senior High UU Youth) meets in the Cottage
+Grades 10-12: UNIQUE (Senior High UU Youth) meets in the Intern Office

 Senior high youth gather to explore living into their faith beyond Sundays.
 They share personal stories of challenges and successes, engaging more fully around a different topic each Sunday.